Peter Duncan (actor)

 Peter Duncan (born 3 May 1954) is an English actor and television presenter.
 He was a presenter of Blue Peter in the 1980s, and made a series of family travel documentaries between 1999 and 2005.
 He directed, produced and performed in Jack and the Beanstalk which received a national cinema release in the UK in 2020.
+In 2009, Peter Duncan co-founded The Natural Adventure, an adventure company specialising in self-guided walking and cycling holidays, with more than 600 tours in 58 countries.